rodages/Project-2-Whats-My-Footprint/README.md

 <button onClick={(e)=>{handleSubmitForm(e)}} className=" button is-primary is-small">Check CO2</button>
 ```

-`handleSubmitForm` checks if `displayError` returns truthy value indicating that there are parameters missing to return early.
+`handleSubmitForm` checks if `displayError` returns a truthy value indicating that there are missing parameters and returns early.
-if falsy value is returned - form will be "submitted" and navigation to path with <SearchResults /> will triggered.
+if a falsy value is returned - the form will be "submitted" and navigation to a path with <SearchResults /> will get triggered.

 #### <a name='results'>Search Results</a>